-This famous mountain tunnel, one of the highest in Europe, is arched in the middle part and has a total length of 520 metres (1,710 ft).
+This famous mountain tunnel, one of the highest in Europe, is arched in the middle part and has a total length of 520 meters (1,710 ft).
 Nowadays the tunnel is closed at the end with metal doors.
 It’s in terrible conditions.
 The tunnel contains a lot of ice and water and is totally dark.
 It can be scary, and is highly recommended to stay outside.
 Long since abandoned, the old trace scaled the wild, rugged Massif du Parpaillon and still appears on larger-scale maps.
 The spot is both uplifting and yet desolate in its remoteness but the views along the road are breathtaking.